open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 * [B3](https://github.com/openzipkin/b3-propagation)
 * [Jaeger](https://www.jaegertracing.io/docs/latest/client-libraries/#propagation-format)

+### B3 Requirements

+B3 has both single and multi-header encodings.
+To maximize compatibility between implementations, the following guidelines have been established for B3 propagation in OpenTelemetry.

+#### Extract

+Propagators MUST attempt to extract B3 encoded using single and multi-header formats.
+When extracting, the single-header variant takes precedence over the multi-header version.

+#### Inject

+When injecting B3, propagators:

+* MUST default to injecting B3 using the single-header format
+* MUST provide configuration to change the default injection format to B3 multi-header

+### Vendor-specific propagators

 Additional `Propagator`s implementing vendor-specific protocols such as AWS X-Ray trace header protocol are encouraged to be maintained and distributed by their respective vendors.